Wisteria Lane

-Wisteria Lane is the name of a fictional street at the center of U.S. television drama series Desperate Housewives.
+Wisteria Lane is a fictional street at the center of U.S. television drama series Desperate Housewives.
 Desperate Housewives storylines primarily center on the residents of the street.
 The set for Wisteria Lane is located inside Universal Studios Hollywood, and is actually named Colonial Street, an area that has been used for many motion pictures and television shows.
-Other film and television productions in which Colonial Street has featured include the original Leave It to Beaver series, Gremlins, The 'Burbs, and Buffy the Vampire Slayer.
+Other film and television productions in which Colonial Street has been featured include the original Leave It to Beaver series, Gremlins, The 'Burbs, and Buffy the Vampire Slayer.